 Home to excellent rugby, majestic castles, stunning countryside vistas, and of course, Tom Jones.
 These are just some of the reasons you might be interested in catching a train to Wales.
 But really, this is a country that offers so much more, especially by rail.
 A destination that’s fairly easy to reach for most of us in the UK, it doesn’t make sense to travel by air, so take all the stress out of your journey by avoiding the motorways and opting for a comfortable rail journey instead!
 Oh, by the way, Wales also boasts the train station with the longest name in the world.
 Ready for it?
 It’s Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch.
 Not a mouthful at all.

-For train journeys to Wales from major English cities, the main train companies in operation are Great Western Railway, CrossCountry, Virgin Trains and Arriva Trains Wales.
+For train journeys to Wales from major English cities, the main train companies in operation are Great Western Railway, CrossCountry, Avanti West Coast and Transport for Wales (formerly Arriva Trains Wales).
 To get to Wales by rail, you’ll usually have to board at least one of these services.

 If you’re starting your journey from the English capital, the good news is that there are direct London to Wales trains.
 You can get from London Paddington to Cardiff Central in under three hours if taking a direct train (usually with Great Western Railway), a nice option if you need a train to South Wales.
 On the same line, you can get off one stop before Cardiff if a train to Newport is your preference.